 Our editors have independently selected the items featured in this article because we think they’re worth knowing about.
 Shop TODAY has affiliate relationships so we may get a small share of the revenue if you buy something through our links.

 The love you show your children this Valentine's Day doesn't have to be all hearts and flowers and chocolate.

-No matter what flavor of love you want to share, here are some books sure to please your little valentines.
+No matter what flavor of love you want to share, here are the best Valentine's Day books for kids that are sure to please your little valentine.

 “Love” celebrates love even in times of difficulty and darkness, and made waves for its imagery, including a child huddling under a piano while parents fight.
 But Matt de la Peña believes we shouldn’t shield children from darkness.

 “I’m just so moved by the truth and reality that I felt like the poem was empty until I acknowledged that adversity exists in this world, and as a matter of fact, if we acknowledge the adversity or even elements of darkness, I feel like love can be even more powerful,” de la Peña told TODAY.